metagenomics/denbi-nanopore-training/docs/annotation/index.rst

 Genome annotation
 =================

-We will circularize and annotate our (almost) finished genome sequence.
+We will annotate our (almost) finished genome sequence.

 .. toctree::
    :maxdepth: 1

-   circlator
    prokka